Nike Cross Country Camp Creighton University

 Assistant Coach Steve Carroll

-Steve Carroll is the Head Track and Cross Country Coach at Skutt Catholic High School.
+Steve Carroll is the Head Track and Cross Country Coach at Skutt Catholic High School, he led the boys team to a 2018 Cross Country State Championship.
 Carroll has helped coach some of the best performances in school history, on both the track and xc course.
-Coach Carroll has been a long-time coach for the SkyHawks and was the top assistant on staff during the 2017 XC Boys State Championship and Girls State Runner-Up.
+Coach Carroll has been a long-time coach for the SkyHawks and was the top assistant on staff during the 2017 Cross Country Boys State Championship and Girls State Runner-Up.

 Mental Health Therapist Peter Falcon